 As with the existing INSERT ...
 SELECT statement, the new statement can be parallelized and used with the direct-load mechanism for faster performance.

 Example 14-2 Unconditional Insert

-The following statement aggregates the transactional sales information, stored in sales_activity_direct, on a per daily base and inserts into both the sales and the costs fact table for the current day.
+The following statement aggregates the transactional sales information, stored in sales_activity_direct, on a daily basis and inserts into both the sales and the costs fact table for the current day.